 If you decide to use a hair dryer, begin directing air close to the faucet end of the pipe and gradually move toward the coldest section.
 Be careful not to overheat the hair dryer or blow a fuse.
 Remember, the faucet should be left on while heat is being applied.

 Step 3.
 Continue to apply heat

 Don’t stop heating until full water pressure is restored.
 Even then, it’s a good idea to leave the faucet open for a few minutes after the pipe is thawed.
 This will give the ice time to completely clear from the line.

 Step 4.
 Check all faucets and prevent pipes from freezing in the future

 Check each faucet in your home for any other frozen pipes.
 One frozen pipe may mean that others have been affected as well.

 If the problem persists, contact a plumber.
-You can prevent pipes from freezing again by taking simple steps before you travel like keeping the temperature in your home above freezing and turning off all the water to your house before you leave.
+You can prevent pipes from freezing again by taking a few simple steps:

 And remember, a frozen pipe isn’t the only issue that comes with cold weather.
 Find out other ways to protect your home during the winter.